ddev/ddev/docs/content/users/install/ddev-installation.md

     ### WSL2 + Docker Desktop Install Script

-    WSL2 with Docker Desktop is a less-favored choice because Docker Desktop is often buggy and lightly supported, and has many features not required for use with DDEV.
+    WSL2 with Docker Desktop is a less-favored choice because Docker Desktop may be lightly supported, and has many features not required for use with DDEV that do not add particular value.
 It is also not free software (although smaller organizations can use it free of charge) and it is not open-source.

     The script here prepares your default WSL2 Ubuntu distro for use with Docker Desktop, and you can run the script multiple times without breaking anything.